Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 More articles on the topic

-After you have set up zigbee2mqtt, you should of course integrate sensors and actuators into your Zigbee network.
+Once you have set up zigbee2mqtt, you should of course now integrate sensors and actuators into your Zigbee network.

-The zigbee2mqtt dashboard can be used very well for this.
-In addition, the dashboard is also a very convenient way to administrate zigbee2mqtt.
-The article in which the dashboard is briefly presented can be found here.
+The zigbee2mqtt dashboard can be used very well for this purpose.
+The dashboard is also a very convenient way to administer zigbee2mqtt.
+The article in which the dashboard is briefly introduced can be found here.

 In the following category I have listed some Zigbee devices which can be controlled or read out with the NodeRed code offered there.

-I have summarized other articles on the subject of Zigbee and zigbee2mqtt in the following category.
+I have summarized further articles on the subject of Zigbee or zigbee2mqtt in the following category.

 Have fun with the project